- The Willing Suspension of Disbelief approach: The world is young, period. In this setting, science agrees or is not practiced, so no conflict.

 - Discussed in the Druuna / Morbus Gravis series.
 However, while it turns out to be true that Earth is young, it also turn out that It's not really Earth!
 In the first album, the humans have forgotten that they are aboard a spaceship, and in later albums Druuna keep forgetting that she's trapped in a Dream Within a Dream which is trapped in a telepathic Hive Mind which is trapped inside a crazy computer.
 The third album starts with the words "In the beginning there was chaos.
 Then God created the supreme being... first among all creatures: Himself."
 This turns out to have happened quite recently, but one need to question the concept of "universe" anyway.

-- In the movie version of Left Behind, The Bible is literal truth, period.
+- In the movie version of Left Behind, The Bible is literally true, period note .
 Critical thinking doesn't exist in this setting, and it works both ways.
-Protagonists who spent their entire lives with a secular world-view doesn't seem to feel any need for any explanation of how young earth creationism can possibly be true.
+Protagonists who spent their entire lives with a secular world-view don't seem to feel any need for any explanation of how young earth creationism can possibly be true.
 In return, the rapture actually happening doesn't seem to give anyone else the idea that evangelical Christianity might be true after all.